vryy/4C/.gitlab/issue_templates/ISSUE_TEMPLATE.md

 ## Additional Information
 <!---
-Anything else that might be helpful for us to know in addressing this issue:
+Anything else that might be helpful to know in addressing this issue:
 * Configure log file:
 * Build log file:
 * Test log file: